 Your type system must give null the bottom type.
 (The only exception is if the type system has special treatment for null values, as the Nullness Checker does.)
+A way to do this is to meta-annotate your bottom type with @ImplicitFor(literals=LiteralKind.NULL).
 This legal code will not type-check unless null has the bottom type: